Radiation Therapy for Cancer

 Brachytherapy

 Brachytherapy involves placement of radioactive seeds into the tumor bed itself (eg, in the prostate or cervix).
-Typically, placement is guided by CT or ultrasonography.
+Typically, placement is guided by CT or ultrasound.
 Brachytherapy achieves higher effective radiation doses over a longer period than could be accomplished by fractionated, external beam radiation therapy.

 Systemic radionuclides